 9) End the formal coaching process when results have been achieved.
 Our goal is not to create a dependency relationship between coach and client.
 While I almost always keep in touch with my coaching ‘graduates’ for the rest of their lives, we do not have an ongoing business relationship.

-While behavioral coaching is only one branch in the coaching field, it is the most widely used type of coaching.
-Most requests for coaching involve behavioral change.
+While coaching for behavioural change is only one branch in the coaching field, it is the most widely used type of coaching.
+Most requests for coaching involve behavioural change.
 While this process can be very meaningful and valuable for top executives, it can be just as useful for high-potential future leaders.